 The bids shall be submitted to the Board of Education for action.

-Perishables and Noncompetitive Negotiations
+Perishables

-All items shall be bid except perishable meat, fish, fruits, and vegetables.
-A negotiated price for perishables (meat, fish, fruits, vegetables) shall be obtained each week or month by the School Food Service Director from vendors serving the area.
-The School Food Service Director shall review these quotations and select the lowest and best bid offered.

-Noncompetitive negotiations may also be used for one-time purchases of a new food item in order to determine student acceptance and samples for testing purposes.
-A log of all noncompetitive negotiation purchases shall be maintained and reviewed by the review official.
+Applicable federal law (7 C.F.R. §3016.36) does not provide a bidding exception for perishable food items purchased with school food service funds.
+Perishables purchased using school food service funds shall be procured in accordance with 7 CFR 3016.36 and 7 CFR 210.21.

 Emergency Purchases

 If it is necessary to make an emergency purchase in order to continue service, the purchase shall be made and a log of all such purchases shall be maintained and reviewed by the SFS Coordinator.